Meet the TeamIt "takes a village" they say, really in reference to just about anything. Here's our Teach Like a Champion village.

 Before joining the TLAC team, Jaimie served for seven years as Principal of Uncommon’s Rochester Prep Elementary School.
 In addition, she was part of the founding team of Uncommon School’s Rochester Prep Middle School.
 Before becoming an educator, Jaimie worked as a competitive square dancer performing in barns across rural Pennsylvania.
 She still holds the records for golds in a single season, and is a technical consultant on "So You Think You Can Dance."

-Drawing on her expertise as the founding Dean of Students at Uncommon Schools’ North Star Academy West Side Park Middle School and one of the original members of Uncommon’s Dean of Students Working Group, Kim now works directly with teachers and leaders to build skills and strengthen school-wide culture.
-She currently splits her time between presenting with the TLAC team and providing direct support to Uncommon teams.
+Drawing on her expertise as the founding Dean of Students at North Star Academy West Side Park Middle School and one of the original members of Uncommon’s Dean of Students Working Group, Kim works directly with teachers and leaders to build skills and strengthen school-wide culture.
+Although she carries a full load of responsibilities at Uncommon Schools, we are occasionally lucky enough to have her still facilitate with our team.
 Prior to joining Uncommon, Kim taught middle school math at schools in New Orleans and Philadelphia.
 She also worked with Oprah Winfrey for three years as her private, Muay-Thai kickboxing coach.

 A member of the team since its inception, Tracey oversees and manages all the behind-the-scenes nuts and bolts that keep the TLAC team functioning.
 In addition to maintaining a secret identity, she finished third in the 2014 Iditarod.
 Her lead dog, a Siberian husky, is named Fluffy.